prakharxagrawal/ICC-2019-WC-prediction/README.md

 ![WC Logo](wc.png)

+## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 I used Machine Learning to make a model using scikit-learn, pandas, numpy, seaborn and matplotlib to predict the results of ICC 2019
 Cricket World Cup.